tnwcreations/tnwcreations/README.md

 ### Hi!
 I'm Erin, founder of Web Development Agency TNW Creations, LLC.

 ## I'm a Full Stack Engineer & Media Publisher.
 I have a long history of working in radio, design, coding web and software and writing.
-I am most versed with HTML, JavaScript and JSON and I’ve been building and deploying websites since I was a teenager in 1995. 🤯 My interest in stronger cyber security spurred me to delv into more static no-database development.
+I am most versed with HTML, JavaScript and JSON and I’ve been building and deploying websites since I was a teenager in 1995. 🤯 My interest in stronger cyber security spurred me to delv into (returning to my original) more static no-database development with modernized development.
 Despite my 26 years as a Coder, I may be learning more than I teach while navigating GitHub for awhile...

 ### Where I Lurk or Work: 😎😪🤩